tbrouns/paser/README.md

 ```
 parameters = [];

-parameters.subject      = 'SubjectName'; % Name of subject used in output MAT filename (no spaces)
+parameters.configPath   = 'E:\PathToConfigFile\ConfigFile; % Where the parameters are loaded from
 parameters.loadPath     = 'C:\PathToLoadFolder\LoadFolder\'; % Where the data folders are
 parameters.savePath     = 'D:\PathToSaveFolder\SaveFolder\'; % Where you want to save the output MAT files
-parameters.configPath   = 'E:\PathToConfigFile\ConfigFile; % Where the parameters are loaded from
-parameters.txtfile      = [];            % Folders to process given in text file
-parameters.patterns     = [];            % Used to differentiate between experimental sessions (string cell array)
-parameters.type         = 'all';         % Which session type to process ('all' or one of the chosen patterns)
-parameters.process      = 'new';         % Which specific sessions to process ('new', 'given', 'from' or 'all')
-parameters.folders      = [];            % Sessions that you wish to process, if 'given' is chosen (string cell array)
+parameters.subject      = 'SubjectName'; % Name of subject used in output MAT filename (no spaces)
+parameters.nelectrodes  = 4;             % Number of electrodes per polytrode (e.g. tetrode: 4)
 parameters.extension    = 'continuous';  % File extension of raw data files
-parameters.filepattern  = 'CH';          % Pattern to look for in data files
+parameters.rawpattern   = 'CH';          % Pattern to look for in data files
 parameters.blockpattern = [];            % Used to differentiate between blocks within session
-parameters.nelectrodes  = 4;             % Number of electrodes per polytrode (e.g. tetrode: 4)
+parameters.stimpatterns = [];            % Which session type to process
+parameters.process      = 'all';         % Which specific sessions to process ('all', 'given' or 'from')
+parameters.folders      = [];            % Sessions that you wish to process, if 'given' or 'from' is chosen above (string cell array)
+parameters.overwrite    = false;         % Whether to overwrite data from existing processed sessions
+parameters.txtfile      = [];            % Folders to process given in text file

 psr_batch_processing(parameters); % Process raw data files
 ```